Dream of:13 June 1984 "Blood Test"

 I thought I would be well adept at borrowing money for the project.

 When we finished talking about the project, I left and went to the 29th Street House (my mother's home in Portsmouth).
-Once in the House, I went down into the basement and found Birdie standing there.
-She handed me some papers which she said were the results of blood tests which had been administered to Brandi.
+Once in the House, I went down into the basement and found my old girlfriend Birdie standing there.
+She handed me some papers which she said were the results of blood tests which had been administered to her daughter Brandi.
 She looked happy about it.
 She said the papers conclusively proved Brandi was her husband Rick's child and not mine.
 I was glad to hear that and I felt a great relief.
 However, I still wanted to ascertain that Brandi wasn't my child.
 Birdie handed me a copy of the paper which showed my blood type, which was "C." Since I didn't trust Birdie, I thought perhaps she had forged my blood type on the paper.
 I began looking more closely at the paper, certain I wasn't going to let Birdie convince me Brandi wasn't my child unless I had solid proof.

 I continued looking at the paper, which contained much data.
 I was only interested in the blood type.
-I finally asked Birdie what blood type Brandi had had, and when she told me Brandi's blood type had been "B+", I answered, "Well how do I know that that shows that she is not my child?"
+I finally asked Birdie what blood type Brandi had had, and when she told me Brandi's blood type had been "B+," I answered, "Well how do I know that that shows that she is not my child?"

 Birdie handed me other papers concerning blood tests and told me to read the back page of them.
 I began reading, but couldn't understand well.
 It was saying something about what happens when teenagers indiscriminately have children.
 How can it be determined who the father of the child is?